BlueWhaleYT/MaterialFileIcon/README.md

 ## How to use?

-It's simple, just by adding a few of codes.
+It's simple, just by adding a few codes.

 ```java
 FileIconHelper fileIconHelper = new FileIconHelper(filePath);